-Golden Dried Fruits 1 Pty Ltd
+Golden Dried Fruits 1 Pty Ltd - representing 5% of rental income

 Golden Dried Fruits 1 Pty Ltd is an Australian private company which is a subsidiary of Australian Premium Dried Fruits, part of the Scalzo Foods Group.
-Golden Dried Fruits 1 Pty Ltd will be tenants of the Fund's Advinco Farm property from July 1 2020.
+Golden Dried Fruits 1 Pty Ltd commenced the lease of the Fund's Advinco Farm property from July 1 2020.